ejmastnak/ejmastnak.github.io/fmf-course-pages/year3/optics.md

 - [Condensed lecture notes]({% link fmf-pdfs/year3/optics/optics-equation-sheet.pdf %})

 ## Course description
 *Optika* is an elective course in wave optics for third-year undergraduates in the FMF physics program.
 These notes are from the summer semester of the 2020-21 academic year, when the course was taught by professor Irena Drevenšek Olenik (lecture) and dr. Andrej Petelin (exercises).
-Material covered in the course includes
+Material covered in the course includes:
 - a summary of geometrical optics
 - Maxwell's equations and the wave equation in free space
 - the wave equation in conducting matter